 Some aussie expat home loans are available up to a 90% LVR, however, the borrower will be required to pay Lenders Mortgage Insurance (LMI) which can be quite substantial.
 Alternatively you may be able to access a 85% LVR loan and not pay any LMI if you meet certain special criteria

 Unlike within Australia, where some lenders offer home loans at higher 90% LVRs without the need to pay LMI to certain professions such as Doctors, Accountants or Lawyers, this is not available to expats.
-If you engage a specialist foreign income broker, they may be able to advise you on how to obtain a loan as an expat that can be converted to one of these specialised loans when you repatriate back to Australia.
+If you engage a specialist foreign income broker, they may be able to advise for expats living in UK, USA, Hong Kong, Singapore on how to obtain a loan as an expat that can be converted to one of these specialised loans when you repatriate back to Australia.